 As part of the RSPCA family, RSPCA Assured follows the RSPCA’s policies on diversity, inclusion and integrity.

-We commit to hire with integrity, ensuring that all our staff understand and are fully committed to our purpose, vision and goals; to ensure that all animals have a better life.
+We commit to hiring with integrity, ensuring that all our staff understand and are fully committed to our purpose, vision and goals; to ensure that all animals have a better life.
 You can view details about RSPCA Assured’s governance.

 This also applies to our selection process for suppliers and partners.
 We will not knowingly work with any businesses or individuals who contravene any of our policies.